-Parents are the child’s first teachers.
-Early teaching at home may seem like a daunting prospect but remember, no-one knows your child better than you do.
-You spend more time with him/her than anyone else does.
-Teachers are trained to take over the reins when children reach school age, but often because of large class sizes, their contact time with individual children is extremely limited.
-So, as your child’s first teachers, and as you watch your child learn, grow and thrive, relax and enjoy it!
+Parents are a child’s first teachers.
+Early teaching at home may seem like a daunting prospect but remember, no one knows your child better than you do!
+Teachers are trained to take over the reins when children reach school age, but often because of large class sizes, their contact time with individual children is limited.
+It may seem like a big responsibility but there are plenty of simple ways to nurture your child’s mind while enjoying the process too.

 The early learning process